-Japantown is part of a larger area of San Francisco known as the Western Addition, which was developed primarily during the latter part of the 19th century.
-During this time, the Western Addition evolved into a largely upper-middle-class and upper-class neighborhood.
-The families that occupied the Western begin to settle in the area that became known as Japantown until after the 1906 earthquake.
+Significant numbers of Japanese people did not begin to settle in the area that became known as Japantown until after the 1906 earthquake.
 However, Japanese had already begun to arrive in California in 1869 - though the number of Japanese in the United was extremely low until Japan liberalized emigration restrictions in the mid-1880s.
 Early Japanese immigrants to San Francisco had settled in Chinatown, as areas of town already inhabited by Chinese immigrants (who began arriving in the California during the Gold Rush) were often the only neighborhoods that permitted the first waves of Japanese immigrant men to find residences and set up small businesses.
 By 1900, there existed a second cluster of Japanese people and commercial establishments South of Market, along Jessie and Stevenson streets, between Fifth and Seventh Streets.